AmeyShahane/Leveraging-Satellite-LiDAR-Data-for-3D-Reconstruction/ReadMe.md

 - stuff

 ### GEDI Level 1B Data
 The GEDI level 1B data contains the processed waveform data.
 These waveforms can be used get the elevation information.
 A jupyter notebook to process level 1B data is in the directory 'GEDI_Level_1B_Data'
+The file 'RIT.geojson' stores the geographical boundries of the campus of Rochester Institute of Technology, Rochester New York campus.
+We will use this file as our area of interest.